otioss/otioss.github.io/_posts/2023-12-13-accentcoach-transfrom-your-accent-to-american-accent.md

 Now how can we change the accent of a non-native English speaker to sound like a native American speaker?
 Well, It turns out by carefully adjusting the *prosody* and *timbre* in a TTS model such as [StyleTTS2](https://github.com/yl4579/StyleTTS2), we can achieve this accent transformation with ease.

-I created a demo on HuggingFace called [AccentCoach](https://huggingface.co/spaces/otioss/AccentCoach) that can transform any accent into an American accent.
+I created a demo on HuggingFace called **[AccentCoach](https://huggingface.co/spaces/otioss/AccentCoach)** that can transform any accent into an American accent.
 It is technically a STTS: Speech-to-Text (Whisper) and then Text-to-Speech (StyleTTS2).
 The output sounds a bit robotic, but it is good enough to assist English language learners.
 Let's hear two examples first.

-**Einstein**'s distinct German accent:
+**Einstein's distinct accent**:

 <audio controls="controls" preload="auto" src="/assets/audio/Albert-Einstein.wav">
 <p>Your browser does not support the audio element.</p>